Krykutay/Skeleton-Farming-Simulator/README.md

 - Both the Player's and Enemies' datas are kept in scriptable objects.

-- The game is run via managers, most of which are simple singletons.
+- The game is run via managers, most of which are simple singletons.<br/><br/>
 GameManager -> Adjusts the difficulty over time, spawns enemies and powerups and responsible for the time when player is dead and respawned back.
-Also manages Pause & Play throughout the game as well as the dialogs.<br/>
+Also manages Pause & Play throughout the game as well as the dialogs.<br/><br/>
-GameSceneManager -> This manager adjusts the scenes accordingly, player can move between the scenes including the main menu scene.<br/>
+GameSceneManager -> This manager adjusts the scenes accordingly, player can move between the scenes including the main menu scene.<br/><br/>
 SoundManager -> This manager simply adjusts all the sounds in the game.
-Instead of adding audio for a lot of objects, a simple manager handles it all.<br/>
+Instead of adding audio for a lot of objects, a simple manager handles it all.<br/><br/>
-ObjectPoolingManager -> Instead of destroying and re instantiating gameobjects, Objects pooling manager simply has a Generic Scripts and basically disables and re-enables objects (object pooling) without destroying them in order to avoid memory adjustments which causes performance issues.<br/>
+ObjectPoolingManager -> Instead of destroying and re instantiating gameobjects, Objects pooling manager simply has a Generic Scripts and basically disables and re-enables objects (object pooling) without destroying them in order to avoid memory adjustments which causes performance issues.<br/><br/>
-PowerupManager -> Basically whenever the player picks up a powerup, this manager is responsible for the outcome.<br/>
+PowerupManager -> Basically whenever the player picks up a powerup, this manager is responsible for the outcome.<br/><br/>
-ScoreManager -> This manager is responsible for the stones and gems that are collected as well as keeping the highscore.<br/>
+ScoreManager -> This manager is responsible for the stones and gems that are collected as well as keeping the highscore.<br/><br/>
-InputManager -> Since Unity's new input system is used, this manager handles the C# based event system for the inputs.<br/>
+InputManager -> Since Unity's new input system is used, this manager handles the C# based event system for the inputs.<br/><br/>
-GameAssets -> A manager that keeps references to the outfit, sword, sword effect sprites.<br/>
+GameAssets -> A manager that keeps references to the outfit, sword, sword effect sprites.<br/><br/>

 - Playerpref Save system for all settings, scores, player inventory and current outfit/sword.